 Bold Wall Color in a Small Space?
 Yes, If You Do It Right

-Color might be the most underestimated weapon in small apartment decorating.
+Color might be the most underestimated tool in small apartment decorating.
 This studio from u/Cristalrella proves it.
-The blush pink accent wall doesn’t shrink the room it gives it personality and makes the mint green sofa look like a deliberate design choice instead of a thrift store accident.
+The blush pink accent wall doesn’t shrink the room.
+It gives it personality and makes the mint green sofa look like a deliberate design choice instead of a lucky thrift store find.

 The whole space runs on a coherent color story: pink wall, aqua-tinted loveseat, natural wood coffee table, creamy white curtains and rug.
 Large windows and floor-to-ceiling white sheers keep the light level high, which is exactly what allows that pink wall to work.
 In a darker room, the same color would feel suffocating.